ryanmt/blueprint-rails/README.md

 ## Uh... thank you's

-This gem is just a quick attempt to extract those stylesheets from my applications is a centralized location.
-So, most of the copyrigts go to Blueprint and jquery-rails contributors (beer's on me).
+This gem is just a quick attempt to extract blueprint stylesheets from my applications in a centralized location.
+So, most of the copyrights go to Blueprint and jquery-rails contributors (beer's on me).
 Thank you guys!